Dhruvaraju/RestService_Testing_SoapUI/soap_tests/README_SOAP.md

 //ns1:Subtract/ns1:intA

 ****** Note: Even if we have something appended to node we need to prefix it with namespace eg: tem:intA defined as ns1:intA

+Automating test Scritps:
+Introduction to Groovy:
+- Create a new project with all tests in a single test case name it as automation_soap
+- create a new test suite create test cases to do all arthematic operations
+- we can add script as a step to any of the test case or we can create a new testcase and add only script
+- right click on test suite >> new test case >> name it >> add step >> groovy script
+- scripts are invoked with log, context and test runner variables

+Groovy Script Variables: (To run groovy scripts just click play button on the editor)
+- Log is used to print infromation in console
+    - you can invoke console logging from script step editor as log.info('Your Message')
+    - eg: log.info('Test script Initiation')
+- Context is used to fetch test case level properties, hence context scope is testcase
+    - Syntax for fetching context variables context.expand('${#TestCase#initialValue}');
+    - we can log it as log.info ('Value of Test case level variable initialValue is : '+context.expand('${#TestCase#initialValue}'));
+- testRunner is used to access all properties in a project
+    - Any property testSuite level, Testcase level, teststep level, project level can be accessed
+    - But while accessing we need to follow the hierachy
+    - Project >> TestSuite >> TestCase >> TestStep
+    - eg: we are trying to get add testcase property from script it is explained below
+    - Initially we will declare testRunner then we have to state current location  //testRunner.testCase
+    - Since we have to get property from another testCase we need to access it parent element testSuite // testRunner.testCase.testSuite
+    - from testSuite get hold of the testCases array and get the testCase by its name  //testRunner.testCase.testSuite.testCases["add"]
+    - Finally fetch the property by invoking getPropertyValue like getPropertyValue("addProperty001")
+    eg: testRunner.testCase.testSuite.testCases["add"].getPropertyValue("addProperty001");
+        testRunner.testCase.testSuite.testCases['add'].getPropertyValue('addProperty001'); // Single quote or double both works